Much Ado About Nothing

 Orpheus Goes to Hadestown

 An original play penned by Executive Director Laura Coulter, Orpheus Goes to Hadestown re-tells the Greek myth of Orpheus and Eurydice in Depression-Era America.
 Hades, lord of the Criminal Underworld, tempts the starving Eurydice into striking a terrible bargain.
 Desperate, Orpheus must risk everything to try to save her.
-Directed by Laura Coulter, choreographed by Alessia Lovreglio.
+Directed by Laura Heider, choreographed by Alessia Lovreglio.

 Taming of the Shrew